LGBTQ+ Foster Parents Welcome and Needed in Wisconsin

 LGBTQ+ foster parents can work full-time.

 • Kimberly and Stephanie live in Waukesha County, and both work full-time.
 Stephanie works from home as a consultant with the ability to block off time in her schedule for appointments and has flexibility for unplanned interruptions.
-Her wife Kimberly works full-time outside of the home Monday-Friday, with flexible hours.
+Her wife, Kimberly, works full-time outside of the home with flexible hours.

 • Meg and Stacy are longtime CCR foster parents from Eau Claire County.
 They have adopted three of their foster children over the years and hope to adopt a child currently placed in their home.
 Stacy works full-time outside of the house, and Meg is a stay-at-home parent.

 • Dan and Ryan live in Winnebago County.
-Ryan is a teacher, and Dan works full-time with the ability to be available at a moment's notice.
+Ryan is a teacher, and Dan works full-time and is available at a moment's notice.
 They are currently caring for an 11-year-old boy.

 Choose a foster agency that will welcome and support you.

 We understand that choosing the best foster agency for you and your family can feel overwhelming.
-Our professional team is available to walk you through it, not talk you into it.
-Regardless of the county you reside, the need for more foster parents is great.
-Obtaining a foster care license typically takes 100 days.
+Our team is available to walk you through it step by step.

 Foster Care Questions & Answers